rm10078/control_home_appliances_with_esp8266/README.md

 Hello! i'm Rajib.
 I'm from india (west bengal).
 I am bachelor engineering student.
 I already completed my diploma engineering in Electronics & Instrumentation.
 I love work with microcontroller.
 You can use this project for your working purpose.
-If you like my project please follow me on youtube.
+If you like my project please follow me on youtube(https://www.youtube.com/channel/UCK6HlyCjssslr956vJsCFPQ).
 Thank you.